 About 80% of our students utilize some sort of financial aid, including grants, loans or scholarships.
 To apply for scholarship aid from the Journalism School, submit the Journalism School Scholarship Aid application.
 You will then be automatically considered for merit and need-based scholarships.
 Admissions decisions are need-blind.

 1. Can I apply to be a part-time student?

 We also offer a Master of Science degree on a part-time basis for domestic students only.
-The application deadline is December 16th to begin at the end of May.
+The application deadline is December 15, 2014 to begin in May 2015.
 Students take 6 points over two years, and take the same courses offered in the full-time program but on a more flexible schedule.
 Students who begin in a part-time cohort may switch to full-time status and vice versa.

 2. Does the Journalism School offer any correspondence or online courses?

 The Journalism School does not offer any correspondence or online courses.

 3. Does the Journalism School offer dual degrees?